datastax/python-driver/docs/api/cassandra/protocol.rst

     s.client_protocol_handler = LazyProtocolHandler   # for a result iterator
     s.client_protocol_handler = NumpyProtocolHandler  # for a dict of NumPy arrays as result

+These protocol handlers comprise different column parsers (with corresponding names), and return results as described below:

+.. autofunction:: cython_protocol_handler